-Arrears, CCJ’s and defaults more than 12 months ago
+Arrears, CCJ’s and default’s more than a year ago

 Large recent CCJ’s

-Imagine you had 4 large CCJ’s 4 to 12 months ago but have now paid them all off.
-We have a lender which ignores settled CCJ’s and defaults and, subject to their other normal checks could offer you one of the lowest rates on the market.
+Imagine you had 4 large CCJ’s in the last 12 months ago but have now paid them all off.
+Fortunately, we have a lender which ignores settled CCJ’s and default’s so they could offer you lowest rates than you might expect, subject to their other normal checks.

 Historic mortgage arrears but up to date now

-You could have missed numerous mortgage payments over a year ago and being paying extra to finally bring them up to date as recently as a month ago.
-Because your mortgage is up to date now and you have made regular payments for the last year, we have lenders which don’t penalise you and will offer you a bad credit secured loan at their lowest rates.
+You could have missed numerous mortgage payments over a year ago and have been paying extra to catch them up as recently as a month ago.
+As long as your mortgage is now up to date, and you have kept up with regular payments for the last year we have lenders that won’t penalise you and will offer a bad credit secured loan at their lowest rates.